 I was in my own room, hooked up to a lot of things, apparently a fall-risk, and everything else but felt otherwise ok.
 Even though it was a day, it felt like forever.
 I was actually happy I said yes, how in the world would I have handled the research, stress, communication, everything that comes with being in charge of important decisions?
 I had visitors but also wanted to take any stress off of my kids that I could.
 I asked Jake to try to keep things as normal as possible, so he did.
 He worked so hard and did so much.
 He held the family together.
 Jake did.

 Jake came to visit me at the hospital.
-He was so tired and had been doing so much, all through worries and fears he tried to comfort for the girls, and stuff deeply for himself.
+He was so tired and had been doing so much, all through worries and fears he tried to comfort for the kids, and stuff deeply for himself.
 He sat on the right side of my bed and held my hand.
 It wasn’t the same as the other times we held hands in hospital beds, after the births of our kids.
 I looked a lot better those times too.
 This time things were tough and the future wasn’t so exciting to think about.

 Now my head was wrapped and swollen.
 Both of my eyes were black and I still had marker on my face and some of my shaved head showed through.
 Both arms were hooked to countless tubes of God-knows what.
 Maybe it wasn’t my most credible time to have this conversation now that I think of it.
 But he told me he loved me, and he said, “I will do anything, Any-Thing, for you.”